AgorismLabs/agorist_notes/notes/the_legend_of_anarcho_claus.md

 “Hey!
 A.C. – kid on board.”

 Jane giggled.
-“Tell the son-of-a-pooh-head that he’s having a close encounter of the <i>wrong</i> kind.”
+“Tell the son-of-a-pooh-head that he’s having a close encounter of the _wrong_ kind.”

 “Not bad,” said Anarcho Claus with grin.
 “Thanks, kid.
 If we lose our sense of humor, we’ll soon be just like them.”